synapsecns/synapse-contracts/contracts/vault/BridgeQuoting.md

 ```

 1. `minAmountOut` minimum amount of tokens user is willing to receive after swap is completed, in final token's decimals precision.
 If swap results in less than `minAmountOut` tokens, it will fail.
-On initial chain this will lead to failed tx, and tokens spent/bridged.
+On initial chain this will lead to failed tx, and tokens **not** spent/bridged.
 On destination chain, however, failed swap will lead to user receiving bridged token, instead of the final token they specified.
 2. `path` is a list of tokens, describing the series of swaps. `path = [A, B, C]` means that two swaps will be made: `A -> B` and `B -> C`.
 3. `adapters` is a list of Synapse Adapters, that will do the swapping. `adapters = [AB, BC]` means that two adapters will be used: `AB` for `A -> B` swap, and `BC` for `B -> C` swap.
 4. `deadline` is unix timestamp representing the deadline for swap to be completed.
 Swap will fail, if too much time passed since the transaction was submitted.
 See (1) for initial/destination chain failed swap description.